 The app builds on significant digital investment and the audience growth of The Independent , demonstrated by record traffic achieved by independent.co.uk in excess of 30 million monthly unique browsers, 1.3 million average daily browsers, and 120 million page impressions - with new impressive growth figures announced today.

-The homepage and one of the news pages on the new Independent app, now available on iPad The app also presents fresh multi-platform commercial opportunities for advertisers, offering both IAB standard ad units of digital campaign packages, as well as bespoke and other high-impact full-screen interstitials.
+The app also presents fresh multi-platform commercial opportunities for advertisers, offering both IAB standard ad units of digital campaign packages, as well as bespoke and other high-impact full-screen interstitials.
 These can be combined with print or off-line campaign activity such as promotions, events or reader offers.

 The user figures for the ‘free digital newspaper’ will be counted on the digital ABC certificate.
 ‘Print edition’ usage will be counted as either Digital Publication or Print ABC certificate, to be confirmed.